jaymoh21/semantic-vs-nonsmantic/README.md

 **Introduction**

 Semantic HTML uses meaningful tags to indicate the purpose of content on a webpage instead of generic `<div>` or `<span>` elements.
-This improves:
+This improves

-SEO: Helps search engines understand your content, improving rankings.
+SEO Helps search engines understand your content, improving rankings.
-Accessibility: Screen readers can navigate content more effectively.
+Accessibility Screen readers can navigate content more effectively.
-Code readability: Makes your code organized and easier to maintain.
+Code readability Makes your code organized and easier to maintain.

 **Key Semantic Elements**